How to train AI Models effectively

 Data Quality

 The data being used to train your algorithm must be accurate and relevant.
+Before training begins, proper data preprocessing is essential to ensure optimal results.
 If your data is tagged (structured), the tags need to map back to an area of interest.
 For example, if you’re trying to train a customer service AI that can answer questions about your product line, then it’s important for these tags to include “Product A” or “Product B”.
+For text-based systems, specialized text annotation may be required.
 The greater the accuracy of the data being input, the faster the training and validation process will be.

 It currently isn’t possible to automatically create annotations for first-class data that don’t require manual labor.
+Whether it’s data transcription or other forms of data preparation, human expertise is still crucial.
 However, by providing large volumes of data, which has been cleaned and tagged to a pool of experts in various fields on crowdsourcing platforms, the time for your project could be lower without sacrificing quality.

 Hardware and Software